We test for Genetically Modified Organisms (GMOs)

 In 2006, when Albert Straus started testing certified organic feeds for the cows, he found that there was contamination from GMOs in some purchased feeds.
 GMOs are not allowed under organic regulations and the contamination he found made it urgently necessary to develop and implement a non-GMO testing system on the farm.

-Every source of feed for cows on the Straus dairy and the four other local, organic family farms that provide milk to the creamery is tested for GMOs and verified GMO free.
+Every source of feed for cows on the Straus dairy and the nine other local, organic family farms that provide milk to the creamery is tested for GMOs and verified GMO free.
 We do the same for every single ingredient that goes into any of our products, whether it’s vanilla or live, active cultures for our Organic Yogurt; chocolate for our Organic Ice Cream; or enzymes for culturing our Organic Sour Cream.

 We say no to GMOs